E // Founder

 L // Founder

 Sarah Lawrence is a writer, an academic, and an all-round creative soul.
 Within Boshemia her work frequently invokes themes of identity, reflection, historical feminism and romantic musings, whilst her advocacy passion lies with empowering and amplifying voices of resistance and voices of the under-represented.
-Sarah will be returning to the academic world this autumn to study for a Masters degree at Mansfield College, University of Oxford.
+Sarah is currently finishing her Masters degree in eighteenth-century literature at Mansfield College, University of Oxford.

 Eve // Editorial Assistant